alexrollings/FittingProgramme/README.md

 the data fit model.
 To execute this, run the commands above as if running the fit to data, but add the options `-toys=<# to run> -pdfD1D`

-In order to evaluate the statistical errors, corrected for double counting of events, pseudo-experiments must be run where toy datasets are generated from 2D RooHistPdfs of the data. ~2500 experiments should be run to get a reliable correction.
+In order to evaluate the statistical errors, corrected for double counting of events, pseudo-experiments must be run where toy datasets are generated from 2D RooHistPdfs of the data.
+The raw RooFit errors from the data fit are then multiplied by the widths of the 2D pull distributions. ~2500 experiments should be run to get reliable corrections.
 To execute this, run the commands above as if running the fit to data, but add the options `-toys=<# to run> -data2D`.

-The `PlotToys` executable can be used to plot the pull distributions of all floating fit parameters.
+The `PlotToys` executable can be used fit to the pull distributions of all floating fit parameters to evaluate the means and widths.
 This can be called with the `plot_pulls.py` script in the `results_analysis` sub-directory.
 Example execution:
 ~~~
 python plot_pulls.py -i=<directory where RooFitResults from pseudo-experiments are stored> -o=<directory where
-output plots and results should be created> -t=data -d=2D -n=pi0
+output plots and results should be created> -t=data -d=<2D/D1D> -n=<pi0/gamma>
 ~~~
 The `-t=data` argument implies that the final result of the data fit should be used as the initial values of the observables in pull calculations.
 The dimension flag has options: `-d=2D/D1D`.
 The neutral flag has options: `-n=pi0/gamma`.